EE2dev/sequence-explorer/README.md

 ### 3.3 Adding paths to be highlighted
 You might add paths which can be highlighted with flying particles.
 The file structure is similar to the data file plus one extra column called `name`.
-The only difference is that the four columns refering to the path have to be named ```sourceX,sourceY,targetX,targetY```.
+The only difference is that the first column must be named ```value```, the four columns refering to the path have to be named ```sourceX,sourceY,targetX,targetY```.
 This additional file has to be in the same directory as the main csv file and has to be named as the main file with "_paths" added to the file name.
 E.g. original file: `my_sankey_file.csv`--> `my_sankey_file_paths.csv`

 Example of a valid csv file:
 ```
-quantity,sourceX,sourceY,targetX,targetY,gender,region,name
+value,sourceX,sourceY,targetX,targetY,gender,region,name
 14,2010,A,2011,A,boys,city,myPath
 14,2010,A,2011,B,girls,city,myPath
 14,2011,A,2012,A,boys,country,myPath